Large, rounded and hairless bees with loud flight; bulbous, compound eyes

 Carpenter bees compromise the integrity of wood structures, and because they return to previously built nests, it can take a couple of years to fully treat them.

-You’ll notice a problem easily, by identifying holes in your home or office and during warmer months, you’ll see and hear the bees working in and around the nests.
+You’ll notice a problem easily, by identifying holes in your wooden property and during warmer months, you’ll see and hear the bees working in and around the nests.

 Strategic Industries has proven methods of treatment for carpenter bee problems, and we can help you develop a prevention and maintenance plan that will protect your assets for years to come after the pests are removed.